NlightN22/frigate-acl/README.md

 * Create keycloak client for frigate-acl server.
 You can test them on https://www.keycloak.org/app/
 * Create keycloack user for frigate-acl server.
 * Grant access to the keycloack user for viewing keycloak roles.
 Role named - 'view-roles'
-* You can check access to the roles by post query to https://your.keycloack.server:8443/admin/realms/frigate-realm/roles.
+* You can check access to the roles by POST query to https://your.keycloack.server:8443/admin/realms/frigate-realm/roles.
 With access_token of course.
 * Create users and assing roles for them at keycloak
 * Assing admin role to admin user
 * Create folder /opt/frigate